Skip to main content

 Hangikjöt (Smoked Lamb)

-Hangikjöt is smoked lamb, traditionally smoked over birch or sheep dung.
-It has a distinctive smoky flavor and is often served thinly sliced with potatoes and béchamel sauce, especially during Christmas time.
-It can be found in supermarkets and is a popular dish for special occasions.
+Hangikjöt is smoked lamb, traditionally smoked over birch wood or sheep dung.
+It has a clear smoky flavor and is often served in thin slices with potatoes and béchamel sauce, especially at Christmas.
+Supermarkets carry it, and it's a favorite for special occasions.

 Lamb Soup (Kjötsúpa)